Faculty and Staff

 An accomplished educator, weaver, cook, and avid boater, Alicia took a year off from teaching to sail the Caribbean.
 Since her return, she continues to develop our Small School program.

 Alicia developed and taught the Children's Art Program at the Creative Arts Center in Chatham, MA.
 An accomplished weaver, cook, and avid boater, Alicia raised and home-schooled her two sons Carl and Noah here on Nantucket with her husband Carl Keller.
 Alicia has taught art education programs at NISDA, the Maria Mitchell Museum, and the Nantucket Atheneum.
 She has taught art and served as a Teaching Assistant at the Nantucket Elementary School.
 Alicia joined the Lighthouse faculty in 2004 and has been integral to the vibrant Small School program ever since.
+Even though Alicia officially retired this summer, we are lucky to keep her involved through our Little Lightouse program.

 B.S.
 Gordon College of Education- Elementary Education, Reading Consultant K-12